Absence request notification logic

 What if I want notifications to skip a level?

 If you want notifications to skip one or multiple roles/levels, we suggest that you create a new role on the level just above the applying employee(s) and assign this new role to the managers that should receive the notifications.
 This way the notifications will be "intercepted" and sent to the right people.
 For example, let's say that you have assistant managers on level 3, and managers on level 2.
-You don't want assistant managers to receive leave application notifications from employees on level 4, instead you want them to go straight to managers.
+You don't want assistant managers to receive absence request notifications from employees on level 4, instead you want them to go straight to managers.

 - Set the new role to level 4, moving the "employee" role to level 5.